mnemnion/orb/README.md

 This is a bootstrap sequence because I require the code-generation tools for **bridge**.

 Currently `grym` has a bunch of tooling, `pegylator`, which will be broken off into its own install.

-The next step is to implement [ownership](/org/grimoire.org#ownership).
+Recently added:

+- Ownership/sectioning
+- Blocking including
+- Code blocks.

 The current [grammar](src/grymmyr.lua) is meant as a single-pass, all-in-one, fully-specified [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) for the language.